The Lord of the Rings: The War of the Rohirrim: Theatrical

-The Lord of the Rings: The War of the Rohirrim premiered in Leicester Square, London, on December 3, 2024.
+The Lord of the Rings: The War of the Rohirrim premiered in Leicester Square, London, on 3 December 2024.
 It was released theatrically by Warner Bros.
-Pictures in international markets from December 5 and in the United States on December 13.
-The film was originally scheduled for release on April 12, but was delayed to the December date due to other schedule changes caused by the 2023 SAG-AFTRA strike.
+Pictures in international markets from 5 December and in the United States on 13 December.
+The film was originally scheduled for release on 12 April, but was delayed to the December date due to other schedule changes caused by the 2023 SAG-AFTRA strike.

 Home media

-The film was made available on digital platforms on December 27, 2024, only 14 days after its theatrical debut in the United States.
-This fast turnaround was due to the film's low box office performance and competition for screens over the Christmas and holiday season.
-It was released on Blu-ray on February 18.
+The film was made available on digital platforms on 27 December 2024, only 14 days after its theatrical debut in the United States.
+This fast turnaround was due to the low box office performance and competition for screens over the Christmas and holiday season.
+It was released on Blu-ray on 18 February.
 The digital and physical releases include featurettes that explore the making of the film.
-The War of the Rohirrim began streaming on Max on February 28, and made its television debut on HBO on March 1.
+The War of the Rohirrim began streaming on Max on 28 February, and made its television debut on HBO on 1 March.

 Reception

 Box office

 The Lord of the Rings: The War of the Rohirrim grossed $9.2 million in the United States and Canada, and $11.5 million in other territories, for a worldwide total of $20.7 million.

-In the United States and Canada, the film premiered alongside Kraven the Hunter, and was projected to gross $6–7 million from 3,500 theaters in its opening weekend.
+In the United States and Canada, the film premiered alongside Kraven the Hunter, and was projected to gross $6–7 million from 3,500 theatres in its opening weekend.
 The film grossed $625,000 in Thursday night previews, and went on to debut to $4.6 million, finishing fifth behind Moana 2, Wicked, Kraven the Hunter, and Gladiator II.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 54 out of 100, based on 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

-Maya Phillips of The New York Times gave the film a mostly positive review, comparing it to a video game "side quest" and stating that "although parts of the story feel predictable or familiar — particularly character tropes like the stubborn ruler, the loyal knight exiled from the kingdom and the one-dimensional villain hellbent on revenge — the film does succeed at recreating the fantasy world we know and love, just in a new anime format."
-Zachary Lee, writing for RogerEbert.com, gave the film 2 stars out of 4, giving high marks to the film's voice cast and fight sequences but criticizing its rushed execution and lack of depth, ultimately calling it "a ghastly imitation of the franchise's better films, a Ringwraith who possesses the frame and contours of something breathing but is ultimately hollow."
+Maya Phillips of The New York Times gave the film a mostly positive review, comparing it to a video game "side quest" and stating that "although parts of the story feel predictable or familiar—particularly character tropes like the stubborn ruler, the loyal knight exiled from the kingdom and the one-dimensional villain hellbent on revenge—the film does succeed at recreating the fantasy world we know and love, just in a new anime format".
+Zachary Lee, writing for RogerEbert.com, gave the film 2 stars out of 4, giving high marks to the voice cast and fight sequences but criticising the film's rushed execution and lack of depth, ultimately calling it "a ghastly imitation of the franchise's better films, a Ringwraith who possesses the frame and contours of something breathing but is ultimately hollow".